Pittsburgh-NEH-Institute/Institute-Materials-2020/presentations/README.md

 # Presentations slides for the sessions

-This folder contains pdf or markdown versions of all presentations slides.
+This folder contains PDF or markdown versions of all presentation slides.

 ## Available slides